-Our Group estimates that the annual caps under the APIs and Intermediates Purchase Framework Agreement for each of the three years ending December 31, 2027 are RMB158.6 million, RMB158.6 million and RMB158.6 million, respectively.
+Our Group estimates that the annual caps under the APIs and Intermediates Purchase Framework Agreement for each of the three years ending December 31, 2027 are RMB158.6 million, RMB158.6 million, respectively.

-In determining the proposed annual caps under the APIs and Intermediates Purchase Framework Agreement, our Directors have taken into account a number of factors, including (1) the historical transaction amounts of APIs and intermediates used for the production of drugs and for the development of our various innovative drugs candidates in our pipeline, in particular, the transaction amount for APIs and intermediates procured by our Group from Shenzhen HEC Industrial Group for the year ended December 31, 2024 of RMB130.4 million, which represents 82.2% of the proposed annual caps for each of the years ending December 31, 2025, 2026 and 2027; (2) the transaction amount for APIs and intermediates procured by our Group for the three months ended March 31, 2025 of RMB21.04 million, which represents a 22.3% increase as compared to the historical transaction amount for the three months ended March 31, 2025 of RMB21.04 million, which represents a different transaction and the set of the three months ended March 31, 2025 of RMB21.04 million, which represents a 22.3% increase as compared to the historical transaction amount for the three months ended March 31, 2025, 2026 and 2027; (4) the expected increase in the demand for APIs and intermediates to be used for the various innovative drug candidates in our pipeline such as Olorigliflozin and Sofosbuvir; and (5) our Group's business development strategies.
+In determining the proposed annual caps under the APIs and Intermediates Purchase Framework Agreement, our Directors have taken into account a number of factors, including (1) the historical transaction amounts of APIs and intermediates used for the production of drugs and for the development of our various innovative drugs candidates in our pipeline, in particular, the transaction amount for APIs and intermediates procured by our Group from Shenzhen HEC Industrial Group for the year ended December 31, 2024 of RMB130.4 million, which represents 82.2% of the proposed annual caps for each of the years ending December 31, 2025, 2026 and 2027; (2) the transaction amount for APIs and intermediates procured by our Group for the three months ended March 31, 2025 of RMB21.04 million, which represents a 22.3% increase as compared to the historical transaction amount for the three months ended March 31, 2024 of RMB17.21 million; (3) our Group's estimated market demand for the years ending December 31, 2025, 2026 and 2027; (4) the expected increase in the demand for APIs and intermediates to be used for the various innovative drug candidates in our pipeline such as Olorigliflozin and Sofosbuvir; and (5) our Group's business development strategies.

 For the year ended December 31, 2024, the transaction amount for purchase of APIs and intermediates by our Group from Shenzhen HEC Industrial Group amounted to RMB130.4 million, which represents 82.2% of the proposed annual caps for each of the years ending December 31, 2025, 2026 and 2027.
-In addition, the transaction amounts for APIs and intermediates procured by our Group for the three months ended March 31, 2025 was RMB21.04 million, which represents a 22.3% increase as compared to the historical transaction amount for the three months ended March 31, 2025 was
+In addition, the transaction amounts for APIs and intermediates procured by our Group for the three months ended March 31, 2025 was RMB21.04 million, which represents a 22.3% increase as compared to the historical transaction amount for the three months ended March 31, 2024 of RMB17.21 million.